-English pianist Simon Watterton has given recitals as soloist and chamber musician all across the world.
-In recent years he has performed in China, Canada, the USA, Sweden and Italy as well as extensively in the UK and Republic of Ireland.
+The notable English pianist Simon Watterton has, throughout his career, given recitals as soloist and chamber musician across the world.
+In recent years he has performed with conspicuous success in China, USA, Canada, Sweden and Italy as well as extensively in the UK and the Republic of Ireland.

-He made his concerto debut at London's Cadogan Hall and was featured as a Rising Star in International Piano Magazine at the time of a cycle he gave of all the Beethoven piano sonatas.
+Simon made his concerto debut at London's Cadogan Hall and was soon featured as a Rising Star in International Piano Magazine at the time of him giving a cycle of all 32 Beethoven Sonatas.

-He has made two visits on a collaborative piano internship to the Banff Centre, Canada, and has worked with a number of artists including his wife, Irish violinist Anna Cashell, 'cellist Raphael Wallfisch and the London International Players, with whom he appeared live on BBC Radio 3's 'In Tune' in 2013.
+He has made a number of visits on a collaborative piano internship to the Banff Centre in Canada and has worked with a number of distinguished artists, including his wife, the Irish violinist Anna Cashell.
+Together, they have appeared internationally in Sweden, Spain, Northern Ireland and Beijing, as well as throughout the United Kingdom.
+Other notable artists with whom Simon had appeared include the 'cellist Raphael Wallfisch and the London International Players, with whom he has also appeared live on BBC Radio 3's 'In Tune'.

-A specialist in the music of Beethoven, Mozart and Schumann, Simon's repertoire encompasses a broad range of styles and periods.
-He has also given lecture recitals ranging from Liszt's Années de Pèlerinage to Bach's Goldberg Variations.
+A specialist in the music of Beethoven, Mozart and Schumann, Simon's repertoire encompasses a wide range of styles and periods.
+He is particularly noted for having given a number of important lecture recitals, ranging from Liszt's Années de Pèlerinage to Bach's Goldberg Variations.

-He has has coached in Italy on the Orchestra Città Aperta Chamber Music Course and is currently a visiting teacher at the Royal Holloway University of London and the University of Limerick.
+Simon has also been invited to Italy as a senior coach on the Orchestra Città Aperta Chamber Music Course and he is currently visiting teacher at the Royal Holloway University of London and the University of Limerick.

-As a writer on music he was recently asked to select the music and write a foreword for a new edition of Frank Bridge's piano music.
-Published by Dover Publishing, it came out in October 2013.
+Also a noted writer on music, Simon Watterton was recently invited to select the music and contribute the Foreword for a new scholarly edition of Frank Bridge's piano music, published by Dover Publishing.

 No cuts or alterations of any kind should be made to this biography without the consent of Simon Watterton.